MohiMad/CowboishBot/index.md

 ● Cowboish bot is the first 24/7 online hosted Identity V discord bot made by me >:D aka (**Mohi**)

 ● Bunch of fun Identity V related commands :D
-If you're an Idenitity V fan like i am, you will never get bored of this bot
+If you're an Identity V fan like i am, you will never get bored of this bot

-● Moderation and Ulitity commands
+● Moderation and Utility commands
 Let's put the fun stuff away, this bot has a great moderation system to keep your server away from trolls and spammers
 You can activate welcome/leave channel and customize the message sent as well